Kettle Creek valley near Kettle Creek State Park in Pennsylvania

 Local plan

-Start near Cross Fork for the flow read, compare that with the state park and tributary plan, then choose the coldest legal public water that matches your time and skill.
+Start near Cross Fork for the flow read, compare that with the state park and smaller stream plan, then choose the coldest legal public water that matches your time and skill.

 Backup water